Solomonkassa/alx-low_level_programming/README.md

 * What is the default program name when compiling with gcc
 * What is the official Holberton C coding style and how to check your code with betty-style
 * How to find the right header to include in your source code when using a standard library function
-* How does the main function influence the return value of the program
+* How does the main function influence the return value of the program.